ctheara/event-notification-service-aws/docs/aws-setup.md

 ## Events Table

-This table will be used to store incoming events data.
+This table is used to store incoming events data.

 **Table name**: `Events`
 **Partition key**: `eventId` (string)